Color Mixing & Matching Guide

 Adding color to your products brings them to life, but it must be done safely and legally.
 The Color Calculator helps you create custom colors using only FDA-approved colorants while showing you exact mixing ratios, compliance indicators, and usage rates.

-This guide will teach you color theory basics, how to use different types of colorants, and how to leverage the calculator to match any color while staying compliant.
+This guide covers color theory basics, how to use different types of colorants, and how to use the calculator to match any color while staying compliant.

 Why FDA approval matters: